hendriknielaender/double-trouble/data/blog/bun-release.md

 Bun's testing framework will run your tests, provide detailed feedback on their execution, and generate useful reports to help you identify and fix issues efficiently.

-- Step 5: Exploring Advanced Features
+- **Step 5: Exploring Advanced Features**

 As you become more comfortable with Bun, explore its advanced features and options.
 From customizing the bundling process to leveraging import attributes and optimizing performance, Bun offers a wealth of possibilities to enhance your Node.js development.

-## Conclusion: Elevate Your Node.js Development with Bun
+## Conclusion: Elevate Your development with Bun

-Bun v0.6.0 is a game-changer for Node.js developers, providing a streamlined development experience, advanced features, and improved performance.
+Bun v0.6.0 is a game-changer for developers, providing a streamlined development experience, advanced features, and improved performance.
 With Bun's built-in bundler, testing framework, TypeScript support, and bug fixes, you can focus on writing exceptional code and building robust applications.

 If you're ready to take your Node.js projects to the next level, embrace the power of Bun.
 Install it, create a new project, and experience the joy of simplified bundling, seamless testing, and enhanced TypeScript support.
 Let [Bun](https://github.com/oven-sh/bun) empower you to write clean, efficient code and elevate your development journey.